 To be sure, I've often crashed and burned in the process, blowing a fuse trying, all too desperately, to serve.
 I hadn't truly appreciated how the natural inclinations to seek approval and security and defend myself from anything unpleasant had operated since childhood to distort my vision and "harden my heart" with layers and layers of frozen childhood trauma, sadness, fear and anger.
 Hell, I always thought I was a real softy!

 Live and Learn

-Although I was blessed to be able to attend retreats along the way with Stephen and Ondrea Levine and Joanna Macy that provided opportunities to access and melt away some of that armoring, years later, I still stumble ahead noticing daily how much remains.
-Now 71 years old, I've realized that there is no end point.
-Opening the Heart is a Ceaseless Practice.
+Although I was blessed to be able to attend retreats along the way with Stephen and Ondrea Levine and Joanna Macy that provided opportunities to access and melt that armoring in precious moments, our early conditioning and its constant reinforcement in the world around us are powerful. years later, I still stumble ahead noticing daily how quickly I can disconnect from boundless, tender, openness that always exists in our Heart of Hearts.

 Breathing in the Darkness.
 Breathing out the Light.
 In a way, it's just that simple.

 Maybe that's why I find myself rambling on about Tonglen again.
 (See Your Courtesy Wake Up Call: Taking It to Heart) At this point in the journey, I need to keep reminding myself that the thrust of my own conditioning leads me to turn away from fear and sadness, from anger and jealousy, from feelings of humiliation, shame, guilt, etc. Why would I want to feel that stuff?
 "Taking on" these energies, my own or those of others, seems counter-intuitive.

 Yet, through Tonglen, as with the Lojong Teachings in general, I've come to see for myself, that as my heartfelt aspiration to heal expands beyond the narrow limits of my individual concerns to embrace the joys and suffering of others, something shifts.
 We connect with our hearts.
 There our essential Oneness becomes self-evident.